rafeerahman/Neighbourhoodly/README.md

 ## Description

-Open opening our web app you will find your self on our register page which new users can use to register, you can navigate to the login page using the side bar and clicking 'Login' to access user/admin features.
+Open opening our web app you will find your self on our register page which new users can use to register.
+Upon registering, you can navigate to the login page using the side bar and clicking 'Login' to access user features.

-At the login page you can use the login credentials specified above to log in as either a user or as admin.

-Navigate to the "About Us" page via the side bar to meet the app creators and read an overview of what the web app is.
+On the Profile page, which logged in users have access to, users can edit their profile image, username, and bio.
+They can also view and choose to delete any reviews they have made in the past.

+On the Admin page, which only admin users can see (can only be set through the database), users can view all users and reviews that have been made.
+They can also choose to delete reviews if they wish.

-Navigate to the "Neighborhood" page via the side bar to view a list of the neighborhoods in Toronto, where you can click on the neighborhood names to go to that specific neighborhood's page.
+On the Neighbourhoods page, users can view a list of all the neighborhoods in Toronto, and choose to click on any of them.
+Upon clicking a neighbourhood, they are sent to the specific neighbourhood's page.

-On specific neighborhood pages you can view and search through all the available user reviews, as well as see overall user ratings and safety score for this neighborhood.
-As a logged in user you can also submit your own review of this neighborhood and it will be linked to your user profile.
-If submitting a review without being logged in, the review appears as a "guest" review.
+On the **specific** Neighbourhood's page that is clicked via the Neighbourhood's page, you can view and search through all the available user reviews, as well as see overall user ratings and safety score for this neighborhood.
+Logged in users have the ability to post reviews to neighbourhoods here.
+If a user is not logged in, they will not be able to post a review.
+You can also search for a specific review using the search bar.

-Navigate to the "Rankings" page via the side bar to view a list of Torontos neighborhoods.
-You can adjust how the list is sorted by using the "sort by" side bar and you can use the search bar to filter through the neighborhoods.
+On the Rankings page via the side bar to view a list of Torontos neighborhoods.
+This shows a table of data that includes the average user rating, safety score, and neighbourhood name.
+You can adjust how the list is sorted by using the filters below the search bar and you can use the search bar to filter through the neighborhoods.

-If logged in as a user, you may navigate to the "Profile" page via the side bar to view your user profile and all of your user reviews.

-If logged in as admin, you are able to navigate the web app as a user would, with the additional feature of being able to access the "Admin Dashboard" via the sidebar where you see a list of the users and you can see all the reviews for each user and you can ban a user from the web app.
+On the About page, a description of what our app is and the who the app creators is shown.

-Navigate to the "Log Out" page via the side bar to log out from the user or admin account.
+Upon clicking "log out" via the side bar the users session is destroyed.

 ## Overview of routes